Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 When to use.
 Share team configurations, package domain workflows Building My First Claude Code Plugin How I built a Claude Code plugin to generate skills, agents, commands, and more—and stopped copy-pasting boilerplate. claude-codeaitooling +1 , distribute opinionated patterns, install community tooling.

-How Claude discovers them.
+How Claude discovers skills.
 When you give Claude a task, it reviews available skill descriptions to find relevant ones.
-If a skill’s description field matches the task context, Claude loads the full skill instructions and applies them.
-This happens transparently — you never explicitly invoke skills.
+If a skill’s description field matches the task context, Claude loads the full instructions.
+You don’t need to invoke auto-invoked skills by name — Claude finds them.

 Official Example Skills